Three women holding shopping bags walk while talking outside.

 Unsecured credit cards that require a credit score to qualify

-If you’ve already built a strong credit history, you may be eligible for unsecured credit cards with higher credit limits than secured and student cards.
+Have you already built a strong credit history?
+You may be eligible for an unsecured credit card with a higher credit limit than secured and student cards.
 And while some student and secured credit cards offer rewards, an unsecured credit card that requires good credit to qualify may offer an increased percentage of rewards for eligible purchases.

 See if you're pre-approved